mtlynch/mtlynch.io/_posts/2017-10-12-human-code-reviews-1.md

 discuss_urls:
   reddit: https://www.reddit.com/r/programming/comments/75wmuw/how_to_do_code_reviews_like_a_human/
   hacker_news: https://news.ycombinator.com/item?id=15475902
+excerpt: "Lately, I’ve been reading articles about best practices for code reviews.
+I notice that these articles focus on finding bugs to the exclusion of almost every..."
 ---

 Lately, I've been reading articles about best practices for code reviews.
 I notice that these articles focus on finding bugs to the exclusion of almost every other component of a review.
 Communicating issues you discover in a constructive and professional way?
 Irrelevant!
 Just identify all the bugs, and the rest will take care of itself.